u-blox/infinite-iot/README.md

 `sudo pip2 install pymongo`

-Then run the script, `udp-json-mongo.py`, giving it the public IP address of the server, the port and the Mongo database name and collection to write the JSON to as parameters.
+Then run the script, `udp-json-mongo.py`, giving it the public IP address of the server, the port and the Mongo database name and collection to write the JSON to, as parameters.
 To run the script in the background, use `nohup` (something like `nohup python udp-json-mongo.py <parameters> &`).

 FYI, the Mongo shell can be entered by typing: